prg-04/Web_Development_Bootcamp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Foundation for their amazing templates.
+I would like to thank Cindy Shin for her amazing template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>